Martial Arts History Museum: History

-The museum was started by Michael Matsuda, a 20-year contributing editor for Inside Kung fu and Black Belt magazine and one-time founder of Martial Art Magazine.
-He is a master of Monkey Kung Fu, and has been practicing various martial arts forms since 1968.

 The Martial Arts History Museum launched its website in 1999 and later began hosting annual Hall of Fame ceremonies.
 Becoming a non-profit 501(c)(3) organization, the Martial Arts History Museum took to the road as a traveling exhibit and traveled from as far south as San Diego to as far north as New Jersey.
 After six years of attending expos, anime festivals, martial arts tournaments, Asian shows, etc., the Martial Arts History Museum began operating out of a permanent site in Santa Clarita, California in 2006.
 In 2010, the Martial Arts History Museum relocated to the city of Burbank, CA and reopened its doors to the public on June 25, 2011.